Aman-Preet-Singh-Gulati/Aman-Preet-Singh-Gulati/README.md

-This is my Portfolio Website
+This is my Static Website
+Link of site is given